bigcommerce/dev-docs/docs/api-docs/catalog/currencies/currencies-overview.md

 <Callout type="info">
 #### Note
-* If the shopper's card-issuing bank differs from the merchant's bank account country, additional cross-border fees may apply that can change the final settlement amount.
+* If the shopper’s card-issuing bank differs from the merchant's bank account country, additional cross-border fees may apply that can change the final settlement amount.
 * You can choose whether a currency should be display-only or transactional when adding or editing a currency.
 </Callout>